marciof/Eon/specification/specification.md

 ## `prototype` ##

-Retrieves the original value used to create another one from, also known as its prototype, and optionally extends the prototype hierarchy using it as the base prototype.
+Retrieves the original value used to create another one from, also known as its prototype, and optionally extends the prototype hierarchy.

 The prototype of a prototype is its base prototype, or itself if it doesn't have one.